mendix/docs/content/apm/installation-guide/ig-2/installation-2.md

 To install APM 2, follow these steps:

 1. Arrange a license for the app to use APM.
-2. Log in to the APM Manager at [https://apmmanager100.mendixcloud.com](http://apmmanager100.mendixcloud.com) using your Mendix account.
+2. In a browser log in to the APM Manager at [https://apmmanager100.mendixcloud.com](https://apmmanager100.mendixcloud.com) using your Mendix account.
 3. Select your app in the dashboard.
 4. In the environments dashboard, select the **New Environment** tile.
 If you are a SCRUM Master of the Mendix app project, you can add test, acceptance, and production environments.
-If you are not an admin, you can only add Modeler environments.
+If you are not, you can only add Modeler environments.
 For more detailed information, see the [Environments overview](../../reference-guide/rg-2/environments) documentation.
 5. Choose an environment name.
 6. Click **Save and generate API key** and use this key as the value for the **APMAgent.APMAPIKey** constant at step 10.
-7. Import the [Mendix Application Performance Monitor](https://appstore.home.mendix.com/link/app/6127/) module from the Mendix App Store.
+7. In a modeler with your app import the [Mendix Application Performance Monitor](https://appstore.home.mendix.com/link/app/6127/) module from the Mendix App Store.
 8. Add the **USE_ME/AfterStartup** microflow to your app's **After startup** microflow.
-9. Copy the widget from **CopyPasteAPMBrowserWidget** to the layout(s) of your app.
+9. Copy the widget from **USE_ME/CopyPasteAPMBrowserWidget** to the layout(s) of your app.
 Please note that it will only be loaded once, regardless of how many times the user opens a page containing the widget.
-10. Set the value of the **APMAgent.APMAPIKey** constant with the key you generated at step 6.
+10. Set the value of the **USE_ME/APMAgent.APMAPIKey** constant with the key you generated at step 6.

-11. Verify that the **APMAgent.APMManagerURL** constant is set to `https://apmmanager100.mendixcloud.com`.
+## 3 Upgrade

+To upgrade an APM 2 agent follow these steps

+1. In a modeler with your app import to replace the [Mendix Application Performance Monitor](https://appstore.home.mendix.com/link/app/6127/) module from the Mendix App Store.
+2. Remove the old APM 2 agent jar from your userlib folder
-12. Before testing in the Mendix Modeler, use the **Clean deployment directory** option.
+3. Before testing in the Mendix Modeler, use the **Clean deployment directory** option.

+## 4 Security

+Please read the following steps and apply if needed.

-13. In Cloud v3, allow the request handler `/apm`.
+1. In Cloud v3, allow the request handler `/apm`.
+2. The agent initiates all communication to the [APM 2 manager](https://apmmanager100.mendixcloud.com) in HTTPS over port 80.
+So for some on premise installation a firewall might need to be opened.